What is the Hardest Art School to Get Into?

 How Difficult Is It to Get Into Art School?

-The Massachusetts Institute of Technology (MIT) has the lowest acceptance rate of any art and design school in the world, making it the most competitive of its kind.
-Having been dubbed as the hardest art school to get into, the arts are an essential part of the core curriculum and the research community at MIT.
+The Massachusetts Institute of Technology (MIT) has the lowest acceptance rate of any art and design school in the world, making it the most competitive program of its kind.
+Having been dubbed the hardest art school to get into, the arts are an essential part of the core curriculum and the research community at MIT.
 They reflect and enhance the creativity, innovation, and excellence of the Institute, while also advancing the self-discovery, problem-solving, and collaborative skills that are necessary for leaders to meet the challenges of the 21st century.

 More than half of all undergraduates at MIT take at least one art class each year, with nearly half of those students also participating in music and theater classes or performance organizations.
 Additionally, though being the hardest art school to get into, many students choose to minor in or concentrate on art disciplines.

-Eminent artists teach in MIT’s Department of Art, including composer John Harbison and author Junot D’az, both of whom have been awarded the Pulitzer Prize.
-Other members of the Department of Art’s faculty have also been recognized with a number of prestigious awards and honors, such as composer and musician Evan Ziporyn, composer Tod Machover, director Jay Scheib, architect Antón Garca-Abril, and visual artist Renée Green.
+Eminent artists teach in MIT’s Department of Art, including composer John Harbison and author Junot Diaz, both of whom have been awarded the Pulitzer Prize.
+Other members of the Department of Art’s faculty have been recognized with a number of prestigious awards and honors, such as composer and musician Evan Ziporyn, composer Tod Machover, director Jay Scheib, architect Antón Garca-Abril, and visual artist Renée Green.

 More than three hundred performances in the fields of music, theater, and dance are put on each year by MIT’s various performing groups as well as outside performers.
-The performances cover a wide spectrum of genres, from classical music to electronic “hyperinstruments,” as well as Shakespearean dramas to science theater.
+The performances cover a wide spectrum of genres, from classical music to electronic “hyperinstruments,” as well as Shakespearean dramas and science theater.
 The famed South Asian performance series is only one of the highlights of the world music department at MIT, which also boasts Boston’s only Balinese gamelan, a Senegalese drumming ensemble, and more.

 The intersection of art, culture, and technology within the context of MIT’s technical community, the Art, Culture, and Technology Program (ACT) of the Department of Architecture functions as a critical production- and education-based laboratory concentrating on artistic research, advanced visual studies, and interdisciplinary collaboration.
 The general public is welcome to attend its lecture series.